percona/postgresql-docs/docs/solutions/pgbackrest.md

     $ chown postgres:postgres /var/lib/pgbackrest
     ```

-3. The default `pgBackRest` configuration file location is `/etc/pgbackrest/pgbackrest.conf`, but some systems continue to use the old default file, `/etc/pgbackrest.conf`, which remains a valid alternative.
+3. The default `pgBackRest` configuration file location is `/etc/pgbackrest/pgbackrest.conf`, but some systems continue to use the old path, `/etc/pgbackrest.conf`, which remains a valid alternative.
 If the former is not present in your system, create the latter.

     Access the file's parent directory (either `cd /etc/` or `cd /etc/pgbackrest/`), and make a backup copy of it:

-    ```
+    ```{.bash data-prompt="$"}
-    cp pgbackrest.conf pgbackrest.conf.bak
+    $ cp pgbackrest.conf pgbackrest.conf.bak
     ```

     Then use the following command to create a basic configuration file using the environment variables we created in a previous step: